BODIES, REST AND MOTION

 Content:

-(H, LLL, NN, SS, A/D, M) Humanism; 45 obscenities & 2 profanities; partial male & female nudity; sexual immorality & blunt discussions of sex; casual attitude toward drug use; theft; and, drinking & smoking throughout.
+(H, LLL, NN, SS, D, M) Humanism; 45 obscenities & 2 profanities; partial male & female nudity; sexual immorality & blunt discussions of sex; casual attitude toward drug use; theft; and, drinking & smoking throughout.

 More Detail: